originphp/website/source/docs/mailbox.md

 example@yourdomain.com youralias
 ```

-Add the following to `/etc/aliases`
+Then add the following to `/etc/aliases`

 ```linux
 youralias: "|/usr/bin/php -q /var/www/vendor/originphp/framework/src/Mailbox/pipe.php"
 ```

-> Check the path to PHP is the same on your system
+> Remember to check the path to the PHP executable is the same on your system

 Now run the following commands to configure Postfix with your new settings